-Stocks slammed as coronavirus spooks markets
+Coronavirus whacks Dow but lifts disease fighting stocks

 |WALT DISNEY COMPANY

 Medical mask makers Lakeland Industries and Alpha Pro Technology continued to surge.
+The diagnostic test kit producer Meridian Bioscience and drugmakers Novavax and NanoViricides also soared.

 |Ticker